How do you stop feeling sick on Wegovy?

 1. Stay hydrated

-• Aim for cold water or other flat, clear, sugar-free beverages (carbonation can worsen nausea)
+• Aim for cold water or other flat, clear, sugar-free beverages (carbonation can sometimes worsen nausea).

-• Replenish your electrolytes after vomiting.
+• Replenish your electrolytes if you vomit.
 Consider trying unsweetened coconut water in moderation.

 2. Stop eating once you feel full

-When you start taking Wegovy, you’ll probably notice that you have fewer cravings, get full sooner, and feel more in control over your eating — all welcome changes that can lead to weight loss.
-But this process can be gradual, taking place over a period of weeks to months as you gradually increase your dosage of the medication.
+When you start taking Wegovy, you’ll likely start to have fewer cravings, get full sooner, and feel more in control over your eating — all welcome changes that can lead to weight loss.
+But this process can be gradual, taking place over a period of weeks to months as you slowly increase your dosage of the medication.

-In essence, Wegovy helps you tune in to your body’s hunger and fullness cues and even reduce appetite over time.
-Before the full effects of the drug kick in, however, you may keep eating the same amount as you did before — even though your stomach now gets physically full much sooner, thanks to the drug’s digestive-slowing properties.
+Eventually, Wegovy can help you tune in to your body’s hunger and fullness cues.
+Before the full effects of the drug kick in, however, you may keep eating the same amount as you did before — even though your stomach now feels physically full much sooner.
 This can result in that uncomfortable, too-full feeling that can lead to or worsen nausea.

 3. Eat smaller meals, more frequently